osrg/gobgp/test/scenario_test/README.md

 ```

-We will install the package, such as Docker required to perform the test.
+This step installs other packages such as Docker container and generates some helper scripts needed by the scenario test.
 ```
 # fab -f docker_control.py install_docker_and_tools

 ```

-Please following package is sure that it is installed.
+Please make sure following packages are installed properly inside the VM.

  ・docker